TritonDataCenter/sdc-cloudapi/docs/index.md

 The section describes API changes in CloudAPI versions.

+## 8.9.0

+- The plugin interface has changed. preProvision/postProvision hooks have been replaced with allowProvision/postProvision and an expanded API.
+This is a change invisible to CloudAPI REST consumers.

 ## 8.8.0

 - CreateMachine now takes brand from the package's `brand` parameter if brand is